 This Sub-Fund will focus on companies whose carbon emissions profile is aligned with the Paris Climate Agreement.
-In addition, the average carbon intensity (scope 1 and scope 2) of the portfolio will be at least 50% lower than the average intensity (scope 1 and scope 2) of a benchmark index representative of the fund's investment universe (MSCI All Country World Index).
+In addition, the average carbon intensity (scope 1 and scope 2)

+indicators measure how the environmental or social characteristics promoted by the financial product are attained. of the portfolio will be at least 50% lower than the average intensity (scope 1 and scope 2) of a benchmark index representative of the fund's investment universe (MSCI All Country World Index).